mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 <p class="text-center date">Visualizing Results Over Time</p>

-### Phase 7: Report Financial Impact
+### Step 7: Report Financial Impact

-We're now in the last phase, report financial impact.
+We're now in the last step, report financial impact.
 If we've done good data science, implemented systematic decision making, and iterated through problems, correcting along the way, we should now see positive results.
 Here are the steps:

 1. Measure actual results
 2. Tie to financial benefits
 3. Report financial benefit to key stakeholders

 Once results are understood, we need to show the results as financial benefits.
-This not only justifies our existence, but shows the organization that it is improving. **The key here is that results must be conveyed in terms on financial impact.** It’s insufficient to say that we saved 75 employees or 75 customers.
+This not only justifies our existence, but shows the organization that it is improving. **The key here is that results must be conveyed in terms on financial impact.**

+It’s insufficient to say that we saved 75 employees or 75 customers.
 Rather, we need to say that the average cost of a lost employee or lost customer is $100,000 per year, so we just saved the organization $7.5M/year.
 Always report as a financial value.

 Here's an example of charts that now show the net profit and cumulative net profit over time.
 These are great charts to show executives, which conveys the success of the project and return on investment (ROI)!